 Citi Price Rewind

 Personal cards from Citi include a built-in feature called Citi Price Rewind, that helps you save when prices drop.

 You have to fill-in the details of each purchase you want to track on the Citi Price Rewind website.
-But you’ll get a full refund for the difference in price, up to $500 per item, and up to $2,500 in a calendar year.
+But you’ll get a full refund for the difference in price, up $200 per item and $1,000 per calendar year.

 The Citi AAdvantage Executive card offers purchase protection of $10,000 per item and $50,000 per year on eligible items for the first 120 days (90 days for New York residents) and return protection of $500 per item and $2,500 per year for the first 90 days after purchase.

 By paying for an eligible item with the Citi American Airlines Executive card, you can also extend the manufacturer’s warranty by an additional 24 months (total coverage between both the manufacturer’s warranty and extended warranty cannot exceed 84 months).

 Citi’s extended warranty does NOT cover the following items:

 - Boats, cars, aircraft, or any other motorized land, air or water vehicles and their original equipment, including tires

 - Services unless covered under the manufacturer’s warranty

 - Items purchased for resale, professional, or commercial use